georgezgu/web-template/README.md

 **Upon completing a project from this template, please do the following:**

+1. Put the files that you would upload to a webserver in this folder.
+Do not include working files or high PPI images.
-1. Remove all template-related information from this readme file.
+2. Remove all template-related information from this readme file.
 Failure to do so will result in a grade reduction.
-2. Add text that describes your project.
+3. Add text that describes your project.
 Include your name, web address, code/image citations, and any notes.
-3. Put the files that you would upload to a webserver in this folder.
-Do not put in working files or high PPI images.

 ### About the template